Let’s Talk About It!

 After having to postpone this spring, we are excited to share that the third Conservation Conversation will go on!
 It will be held as a series of virtual interviews and panels, shared monthly on the ERC website and social media.
 Each segment will focus on a particular topic and will highlight questions submitted by the community.

-Confirmed speakers include representatives of the City of Fort Wayne, local industry, state and federal agencies, not for profits like The Nature Conservancy, and a variety of faculty from Purdue Fort Wayne that are affiliated with the ERC.
+In the opening year, the Conversation was held in the (then) Indiana – Purdue Fort Wayne Alumni Center.
+The event featured 18 speakers representing the City of Fort Wayne, the Department of Natural Resources, not for profits like ACRES Land Trust, and a variety of faculty from Purdue Fort Wayne that are affiliated with the ERC.

-We will finish the day with a reception and a dinner featuring sculptor Sayaka Ganz.
-We will close the bidding on the silent auction during the reception.
-Sayaka will tell us about the inspirations for her stunning sculptures, spectacular representations of nature using repurposed metal and plastic items.
-Learn more about Sayaka and her art here.
+The afternoon closed with an environmentally centered silent auction, and we finished the day with a reception and a dinner featuring sculptor Sayaka Ganz, who shared the inspirations for her stunning sculptures, spectacular representations of nature using repurposed metal and plastic items.